Flamefork/fleet/README.md

 — close to Clojure
 — and I hate writing HTML not in HTML (clj-html, haml, etc).

-I reviewed few Clojure and CL implementations of ERB/JSP-like templates.
+So I've started by reviewing few Clojure and CL implementations of ERB/JSP-like templates.
 Their syntax looks like
 `<p><%= (post :body) %></p>`
 or
 `<p><?clj (post :body) ?></p>`